-There are also a number of minor parties; both the Citizens' Movement (Movimiento Ciudadano) and the Green Party (PVEM) control one state governor's seat each.
+There are also a number of minor parties; the Citizens' Movement (Movimiento Ciudadano) controls one state governorship and several seats in the Congress.

-Minor parties often join a coalition with one of the PRI, PAN, or PRD, agreeing to support a major party's presidential candidate and work together to elect members of Congress.
+Minor parties typically join a coalition with one of the leading parties, agreeing to support a major party's presidential candidate and work together to elect members of Congress.

-This does not mean, however, that the “coalition” will work together after the election; it's more like a vote-sharing agreement.
+This does not mean, however, that the “coalition” will work together after the election; it's more like a vote-sharing agreement than a parliamentary coalition.